margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 They bring mankind up to know what is right spiritually and morally.
 Childhood is protected by nurturing motherhood and protective fatherhood.
 Parents teach what is right, or real, from wrong or unreal.
-God, good, is the parent mind for everyone.
+God, the awareness of goodness all around, is the parent mind for everyone.

 <br>